-We neglect our own individual truth.
+We neglect our truth.

 So how do we take back our freedom to experience who we really are?

 If we are ready to open up and welcome in our divine truth, life will gift us with our divine storm.
 This storm may come in the form of undesired events or feelings of struggle and suffering.
 A divine storm can show up in countless ways, but what’s important is that we are paying attention.
 This storm is not just any storm.
-It’s powerful and filled with lightening to jolt us out of our sleep and into the awakening of our magnificent being.
-This divine storm will create discomfort, but the intention is to lead us to our truth and our freedom.
+It’s powerful and filled with lightning to jolt us out of our sleep and into the awakening of our magnificent being.
+This divine storm will create discomfort, but the intention is to lead us to our truth and freedom.
 Ultimately, the purpose of this storm is for our human self to meet our spiritual self.

 Let Go of Limiting Beliefs

 A belief is simply a thought you think over and over again.
 Take an inventory of what your beliefs are.
 How do they make you feel?
-Do they limit you and keep you feeling stuck or do they empower you and leave room for endless possibility?
+Do they limit you and keep you feeling stuck or do they empower you and leave room for endless possibilities?
 Let go of any beliefs that limit you from feeling empowered and on purpose.

 Let Go of Blame

-Let go of placing blame on anyone for you not being who you know you came here to be.
+Let go of placing blame on anyone for not being who you know you came here to be.
 This includes letting go of blaming yourself.
 The more we blame another, the more we rob ourselves of our own power.
 It’s easy to blame because it takes the responsibility off of us to create change.
 Change can only happen inside of us.

 Let Go of the Need for Approval

-Let go of doing anything to either prove to yourself you are worthy or to gain the approval of others.
+Let go of doing anything to prove to yourself you are worthy or to gain the approval of others.
 (This takes a healthy dose of honesty.)

 Let Go of Negative Emotions

-Begin to do the work of letting go of all the trapped emotion that you haven’t been willing to feel and surrender to actually feeling them.
-Set them free for good so you can allow joy to take the lead.
+Begin to do the work of letting go of all the trapped emotions you haven’t been willing to feel and surrender to feeling them.
+Set them free for good to allow joy to take the lead.

 Let Go of Complaining